 - Other siblings may deny the trauma took place.
 There is sometimes an effort to protect the dysfunctional home environment or abuser.
-This causes the individual to believe he or she is the problem.
+This causes the individual to believe that he or she is the problem.

-An event for health care professionals on addressing trauma took place at The Center for Integrated Health Solutions.It highlighted the importance of including ACEs in any treatment plan.
-The discussion included reasons why identifying the ACE may be difficult.
+Health care professionals have worked to address trauma at the National Center of Excellence for Integrated Health Solutions.
+One discussion highlighted the importance of including ACEs in treatment plans.
+It included reasons why identifying ACEs may be difficult.